 Be the pioneer

 Before an off-the-shelf vendor decides to add, let’s say, an Apple Watch support, it will take a market shift — they need customers to start really demanding an Apple Watch app.
-With a custom solution, nothing prevents you from experimenting and adding new features and supporting new cool hardware, not necessarily throwing a bunch of money at it, but still having this opportunity to innovate.
+With telehealth app development, nothing prevents you from experimenting and adding new features and supporting new cool hardware, not necessarily throwing a bunch of money at it, but still having this opportunity to innovate.

 Time to Build a Telehealth App?